JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 Description of the nnunet architecture...

 This yeilded impressive segmentation masks of the provided images, however there was an issue.
-During training this message shows: Pseudo dice [0.7606,.., 0.0, nan, nan, nan, 0.0, 0.0, 0.4707, 0.4522, 0.4519, 0.3517,,,0, nan, nan] which gives the accuracy of the model in predicting each class in the segmentation mask, most have been removed here but the closer the value to 1, the better the model is in predicting that class, however there were nan values, which indicated that there were missing samples, so for example the model will never see an MRI image with severe l4 l5 right foraminal narrowing, so it cannot then go on to predict if an image contains this condition or not.
+During training this message shows: Pseudo dice [0.7606,.., 0.0, nan, nan, nan, 0.0, 0.0, 0.4707, 0.4522, 0.4519, 0.3517,,,0, nan, nan] which gives the accuracy of the model in predicting each class in the segmentation mask, most have been removed here but the closer the value to 1, the better the model is in predicting that class, however there were nan values, which indicated that there were missing samples, so for example the model will never see an MRI image with severe l4 l5 right neural foraminal narrowing, so it cannot then go on to predict if an image contains this condition or not.
 This required me to go back and ensure that all classes were equally represented.

 ### Limitations In External Data
 There are few papers on the segmentation of the Axial T2 images to predict conditions in the lumbar region and their datasets are all request-only.
 To my knowledge there are no easily accessible segmentations of Axial T2 MRI scans.
 Due to this, I have had to use a regular DenseNet CNN to classify the Axial MRIs as best possible.

-## Results